rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-aad-authentication-configure.md

 Azure Active Directory authentication requires database users to be created as contained database users.
 A contained database user based on an Azure AD identity, is a database user that does not have a login in the master database, and which maps to an identity in the Azure AD directory that is associated with the database.
 The Azure AD identity can be either an individual user account or a group.
 For more information about contained database users, see [Contained Database Users- Making Your Database Portable](https://msdn.microsoft.com/library/ff929188.aspx).

 > [!NOTE]
-> Database users (with the exception of administrators) cannot be created using portal.
+> Database users (with the exception of administrators) cannot be created using the Azure portal.
 RBAC roles are not propagated to SQL Server, SQL Database, or SQL Data Warehouse.
 Azure RBAC roles are used for managing Azure Resources, and do not apply to database permissions.
 For example, the **SQL Server Contributor** role does not grant access to connect to the SQL Database or SQL Data Warehouse.
 The access permission must be granted directly in the database using Transact-SQL statements.
 >

 To create an Azure AD-based contained database user (other than the server administrator that owns the database), connect to the database with an Azure AD identity, as a user with at least the **ALTER ANY USER** permission.
 Then use the following Transact-SQL syntax: